pantasylover/go-playground/go_and_c/basic01/README.md

-This program creates a basic structure from C and prints fields from the C structure (two integers and a string).
+A Go program that creates and prints a basic C structure (integer and string fields).